 The committee may meet in person or electronically.
 Decisions are made by unanimous consent of the committee members.

-In deciding whether to suspend a UNH-sponsored education abroad activity, approve travel to a country on the U.S. State Department Travel Warning list or approve travel to a high risk destination, the ITRRC will consider the following factors:
+In deciding whether to suspend a UNH-sponsored education abroad activity, approve travel to a country with a U.S. Department of State risk rating of Level 3 or Level 4, or approve travel to a high risk destination, the ITRRC will consider the following factors:

 - Whether the activity is for undergraduate, graduate, or professional development

-- The educational, research, service, outreach, or professional development importance of the activity in relation to the students' UNH program
+- Educational, research, service, outreach, or professional development importance of the activity in relation to the students' UNH program

-- The political and physical conditions in the destination country(ies)
+- Political and physical conditions in the destination country(ies)

-- The level of risk to students' health and safety
+- Level of risk to students' health and safety and ability to reasonably mitigate these risks

 - Travel conditions and the ability to evacuate students, if necessary

-- The manageability of legal risk to the University
+- Manageability of legal risk to the University